tylerlaceby/emu/readme.md

 Just a toy language I am working on.
 The emu language aims to have a super simple FFI interface and a very easy to use std library to prototype 2d graphic applications.
 I imagine emu being great for creating 2d graphics and simulation applications with a language that has easy interop with C/C++.
 Mix of pygame api, js syntax and a dead simple ffi system.

 For now emu will be interpreted using a tre-walker method.
-However as the language gets more mature I am hoping to have emu be emu-bytecode for faster runtime gains and platform portability.
+However as the language gets more mature I will have an emu-bytecode for faster runtime gains and platform portability.
 I expect that to be a few months off at least!

 ### Disclaimers
 Since Emu is in such a early state, I would suggest and advise against using it unless you expect to run into many runtime crashes and issues on most platforms.